erunyon/erikrunyon.com/about.md

 ---
 # About

-I am the Technical Director and a web developer for [Marketing Communications](https://marcomm.nd.edu/) at the [University of Notre Dame](https://www.nd.edu/).
-The opinions on this site are my own and do not necessarily represent the views of Notre Dame.
+I am the Technical Director and developer for [Marketing Communications](https://marcomm.nd.edu/) at the [University of Notre Dame](https://www.nd.edu/).
+The opinions on this site are my own and most certainly do not represent the views of Notre Dame.

 ## Conference Resources